bast/help-with-supercomputers/talk.md

 - "Problem" is not a useful subject

 - "Why is my job crashing?" is better

-- Include keywords like software used or research field

-- .emph[New problem?
-New ticket/issue/thread/email]: don't package to different questions into same request/email

-- Same problem?
-Reply to email/thread and keep ticket number ]
+]
 .right-column30[
 <img src="img/rtfm.png" alt="comic of somebody calling to get help" style="height: 350px;"/>